modularml/mojo/README.md

 programming and metaprogramming features.
 Mojo is still young, but it is designed to become a superset of Python over time.

-We plan to open-source Mojo progressively progressively over time, but for now it's early and changing rapidly.
+We plan to open-source Mojo progressively over time, but it's currently changing rapidly.
 We believe that a small, tight-knit group of engineers with a shared vision can move faster than a community effort, so we will continue to incubate it within Modular until it's more complete.
 Please see the [Mojo FAQ](https://docs.modular.com/mojo/faq.html) for answers to this and other